armandossrecife/piloto/docs/compare_with_other_works.md

 2.1.1 We compared the critical source code files identified by our method with the files impacted by Architectural Smells (Cyclic Dependency and Hub-like Dependency) identified in Sas et al. 2022's work.

-2.1.2 In addition to the Cassandra repository, two more repositories analyzed by Sas et al. 2022's work were selected: ActiveMQ and Guava.
+2.1.2 In addition to the Cassandra repository, three more repositories analyzed by Sas et al. 2022's work were selected: ActiveMQ, Guava and Jackson-databind.
 These selected projects were chosen because they have a large number of .java files (>1500 files), a substantial LOC count for .java files (>300000 lines of code), project lifespan exceeding 10 years, a high number of project commits (>5000 commits), numerous releases (>80 releases), and significant community involvement (>2000 stars and >1000 forks of the  and coloborators > 120).

 The objective of comparing the results obtained using our method with the methods of Sas et al. 2022 and Tsoukalas et al. 2023 is to demonstrate that our method produces results that are close to or consistent with those already validated by the scientific community.